binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### My Conclusion

 The conclusion of this year was that creating an interactive game is something finally easy if you have the rights tools!
-Using Firebase was a good idea because, I don't manage anything about deployment, installations, charge, simple authentication, secure access...
+Using Firebase was a good idea because, I don't manage those aspects:  deployment, installations, charge, simple authentication, secure access...

 During a short time (less than 30 min), I got 140 players that create around 250 drawings.
 It was for me a huge success for me.